 As an Administrator, I can also give permissions to my team members if they need access to the website without the client needing to worry about it.
-This is really helpful for the copywriter and social media strategist who are a part of The Lemonade Collective.
 It also means that I can set up my client's VA, office manager, or blog contributor for them.

 If I've created the website, I will transfer ownership to my client once the final invoice has been paid and the project is complete.
 Then they can choose to leave me with access to their website to continue offering on-going support or remove me if they no longer need my help.